Stay Ahead of Scams: Your 2025 Cybersecurity Tips

 - Come from an unfamiliar sender or have a slightly "off" email address.

 If you receive a suspicious message, don't interact with it.
 Report it through your email or messaging platform, delete it, and block the sender.
-For more tips, explore how to protect yourself from phishing attacks.
+For more tips, check out our guide on how to protect against phishing attacks.

 Your Next Steps for a Safer Digital Life?

-Cyberthreats are evolving, but your digital protection can evolve, too.
-By implementing these simple practices and having the right protection for your devices you can significantly reduce your risk of falling victim to a scam.
+Cyberthreats are evolving.
+Thankfully, the digital protection tools we use are evolving, too.
+By implementing the simple practices above and having the right protection for your devices you can significantly reduce your risk of falling victim to a scam.

-This Cybersecurity Awareness Month, take the time to secure your digital life.
+This Cybersecurity Awareness Month, take the time to secure your digital life with the right tools.
 Your future self will thank you.

 Editorial note: Our articles provide educational information for you.
 Our offerings may not cover or protect against every type of crime, fraud, or threat we write about.
 Our goal is to increase awareness about Cyber Safety.
 Please review complete Terms during enrollment or setup.
 Remember that no one can prevent all identity theft or cybercrime, and that LifeLock does not monitor all transactions at all businesses.
 The Norton and LifeLock brands are part of Gen Digital Inc.